 If the parties cannot come to an agreed resolution in mediation, then the case moves forward to trial.

 Civil litigation rules are complex, and the consequences serious.
 An experienced, knowledgeable lawyer is absolutely vital when facing the prospect of litigation in Superior Court.

-Civil law attorney Hank Doyle has represented Cary and Raleigh clients in Superior Court civil litigation cases for 20 years.
+Civil law attorney Hank Doyle has represented Cary, Raleigh, Apex, Wake Forest, and Rolesville clients in Superior Court civil litigation cases for 20 years.